NirajanKhadka/JobQst/docs/DEVELOPMENT_STANDARDS.md

 ## ⚙️ **Application Orchestration Standards**

-### **Job Application Processor/Orchestrator**
+### **Job Processing Orchestrator**
-- All automated job applications must be managed by a background orchestration service (e.g., `ApplierOrchestrationService`).
+- All automated job processing must be managed by background orchestration services.
 - The orchestrator must:
-  - Support queueing of job applications with configurable priorities (e.g., match score, deadline).
+  - Support queueing of job processing tasks with configurable priorities.
-  - Enforce rate limiting (e.g., max N applications per hour) to avoid spam detection.
+  - Enforce rate limiting to avoid system overload.
-  - Track and expose real-time status for each job application (Queued, In Progress, Completed, Failed).
+  - Track and expose real-time status for each processing task (Queued, In Progress, Completed, Failed).
   - Provide error handling and retry logic (with exponential backoff for failures).
-  - Allow manual override (pause/resume/cancel individual applications).
+  - Allow manual override (pause/resume/cancel individual tasks).
-  - Maintain a complete audit trail of all application attempts.
+  - Maintain a complete audit trail of all processing attempts.
-- The dashboard must display per-job status and allow triggering individual applications ("Apply Now").
+- The dashboard must display per-job status and processing metrics.
 - All orchestration logic should be modular and testable, with clear API boundaries.

-### **Document Generation Orchestration**
-- Resume and cover letter generation must be handled by a dedicated orchestration layer (e.g., worker pool, document generation queue).
-- The document generator must:
-  - Support parallel/concurrent generation (e.g., up to 5 workers).
-  - Use only real profile data (no placeholders or fabricated content).
-  - Provide reliable error handling and clear status reporting for each document.
-  - Save all generated files in a structured, job-specific output directory.
-  - Expose API or CLI for both batch and single-document generation.
-  - Ensure all output is ATS-friendly and meets formatting standards.
-- The orchestration layer must be able to recover from worker failures and retry as needed.
-- All document generation orchestration code must be covered by integration tests.

 ---